Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Methods

 where $(\theta_k, \phi_k)$ are the spherical angles of $\bm{k}$.
 As a reminder, we have introduced $g_\text{dd}=4\pi C_3/3$.
 The total effective interaction in momentum space is then $\tilde{V}'_{\mathrm{SMS}}(\bm{k}) = g + \tilde{V}_3(\bm{k})$.

 With this expression, we now derive the LHY correction applicable to ultracold molecular gases under single-microwave shielding with arbitrary polarization.
-The shift in ground-state energy of the homogeneous molecular gas due to quantum fluctuations, $\Delta E$, can be calculated using the standard Lee–Huang–Yang result~\cite{lee1957eigenvalues}
+The shift in ground-state energy of the homogeneous molecular gas due to quantum fluctuations, $\Delta E$, can be calculated using the standard LHY result~\cite{lee1957eigenvalues}

 where $n_0$ is the homogeneous density with volume $\mathcal{V}$.

 Evaluating this integral yields the result

 where the dimensionless function $\mathcal{K}_n$ is defined as